 Funded Early Education and childcare

-The government funds early education and childcare hours for pre-school children before they take up a school reception place.
+Government funded Early education and childcare hours are available for pre-school children before they take up a school reception place.
+See the information below for:

-15 hours funded early education and childcare over 38 weeks which is 570 hours per year
+If you have a two year old you may be able to receive 15 hours funded early education and childcare over 38 weeks which is 570 hours per year!

 • Income-based Jobseeker’s Allowance